Somatic Symptom Disorder

 - Persistently high level of anxiety about health or symptoms.

-- Excessive time and energy devoted to these symptoms or health concerns.
+- Excessive time and energy are devoted to these symptoms or health concerns.

-- Although any somatic symptom may not be continuously present, the state of being symptomatic is persistent (typically more than 6 months).
+- Although any somatic symptom may not be continuously present, the state of being symptomatic in some manner is persistent (typically more than six months).

-Treatment of somatic symptom disorder is multifaceted and should be tailored to the needs of each patient, keeping aware of cultural factors that influence their physical symptoms.
+Treatment of somatic symptom disorder is multifaceted and should be tailored to the needs of each patient, keeping in mind cultural factors that influence their physical symptoms.
 Establishing a strong relationship with a provider and legitimizing symptoms are important aspects of treatment.
-Treatment strategies include medications such as antidepressants to address any underlying anxiety or depression.
-Effective treatment options also include cognitive behavioral therapy and mindfulness-based therapy.
+Treatment strategies include medications such as antidepressants to address any underlying anxiety or depression; SSRIs or selective serotonin reuptake inhibitors have been known to be effective.
+Other effective treatment options also include cognitive behavioral therapy and mindfulness-based therapy.
 Somatic symptom disorder is generally a chronic condition, but research has shown that people can recover and learn strategies to minimize their distress.